 Well, although more research is needed, taking probiotics is suggested to have an impact on relieving symptoms of IBS.

-Great food sources of probiotics are yoghurt, sauerkraut, tempeh, kimchi and other fermented foods.7 Fermented cheeses such as cheddar8 and mozzarella9 are also great sources of probiotics.
+Excellent food sources of probiotics are yoghurt, sauerkraut, tempeh, kimchi and other fermented foods.7 Fermented kinds of cheese such as cheddar8 and mozzarella9 are also excellent sources of probiotics.

 The Gut Co